jorgearanda/kappa-stats/README.md

 ## Running the Tests

-From the command line, use the following command to run the testcases
+From the command line, use the following command to run the test cases

     python -m pytest